openstack-archive/fuel-plugin-nsxv/doc/user/source/configuration.rst

 #.
 Management network default gateway -- management network gateway for
    metadata proxy service.

+   NSXv plugin auto create tenant(internal), providers(external) networks and router connected to these networks.

+#.
+Floating IP ranges -- dash separated IP addresses allocation pool from
+   external network, e.g. "start_ip_address-end_ip_address".

+#.
+External network CIDR -- network in CIDR notation includes floating IP ranges.

+#.
+Gateway -- default gateway for external network, if not defined use first IP
+   of the network address.

+#.
+Internal network CIDR -- network in CIDR notation for use as internal.

+#.
+DNS for internal network -- comma separated IP addresses of DNS server for
+   internal network.

    If you tick *Additional settings* checkbox following options will become available for configuration: